 it is called debate not repetition.
 Clash is not optional.(there is a fine line between clash and disrespect, tread carefully)

 I value the ability to adapt, control the room don't let it control you.
-Be calm, and respectfully dominate, earn respect and you win the room.
+Earn respect and you win the room.

 if you cause the room to not move to previous-question, you better have the most important speech of the legislation.